 Uganda Fellow: The Job

-A one-year position is open to our recent Pepperdine Law graduates where they have the opportunity to live and work in Uganda as a mediator and a coordinator for the work of the Global Justice Program throughout the year.
-Although currently the main job of the fellow is to implement mediation in the Family Division of the High Court, there are also other tasks expected to be performed.
+A one-year position is open to our recent Pepperdine Caruso Law graduates where they have the opportunity to live and work in Uganda as a mediator and a coordinator for the work of the Sudreau Global Justice Program throughout the year.
 As Pepperdine leaders travel in and out of Uganda, the fellow is the permanent fixture on the ground, and with that comes a variety of responsibilities.

-In addition to working full time as a mediator, the Uganda fellow is responsible for acting as a year-round representative of Pepperdine and liaison between Uganda and the Global Justice Program.
+In addition to mediation and project management, the fellow is responsible for acting as a year-round representative of Pepperdine and liaison between Uganda and the Sudreau Global Justice Program.
 This includes keeping in regular contact with the Ugandan Justices and other friends of Pepperdine residing in Uganda.
 Pepperdine has a number of different projects in operation in Uganda and the fellow is responsible for maintaining those undertakings.

 Every year, Pepperdine sends 10-12 interns to Uganda to work in different placements throughout the Ugandan Judiciary.
 The fellow is responsible for helping organize the interns' arrival and assisting in their acclimation into the Ugandan community.
 Approximately one month after the interns arrive in Uganda, a group of American lawyers arrive for a week-long trip to assist the Ugandan government in implementing plea bargaining into their criminal system.
 The fellow is responsible for assisting in the organization of that project and to participate in the prison work.